gatling/gatling/src/docs/content/reference/current/http/websocket/index.md

 `wsMaxReconnects(max: Int)`: set a limit on the number of times a WebSocket will be automatically reconnected

+`wsAutoReplyTextFrame(f: PartialFunction[String, String])`: configure auto reply for specific WebSocket text messages.
+Example: `wsAutoReplyTextFrame({ case "ping" => "pong" })` will automatically reply with message `"pong"` when message `"ping"` is received.
+Those messages won't be visible in any reports or statistics.

+`wsAutoReplySocketIo4`: enable partial support for Engine.IO v4 - Gatling will automatically respond to server ping messages (`2`) with pong (`3`).
+Cannot be used together with `wsAutoReplyTextFrame`.

 ## Debugging

 In your logback configuration, lower logging level to `DEBUG` on logger `io.gatling.http.action.ws.fsm`: